 AS classes during the first two years of the program are one credit hour per week.
 They are designed to present a solid overview of military life without demanding excessive time during your adjustment to college.
 The focus of the GMC curriculum is on exposing cadets to the culture, benefits and history of the United States Air Force.
 GMC cadets will also learn about how the Air Force is structured, the customs and courtesies associated with military service and what it means to be an officer.
 Students may elect to take both the freshman and sophomore AS classes at the same time in order to shorten the program by up to a year.
 This route makes competing for a Field Training allocation much more challenging, but not impossible.

 Field training is a selective and intense, thirteen-day program that our cadets must earn an allocation for and successfully complete.
-Hosted at Maxwell Air Force Base/Camp Shelby in Alabama, Field Training is typically attended during the summer between the cadet's sophomore and junior year.
+Hosted at Maxwell Air Force Base, Field Training is typically attended during the summer between the cadet's sophomore and junior year.
 This training gives you a first-hand look at the active duty Air Force and develops your military leadership and discipline.
 You will participate in junior officer education, marksmanship, survival, and physical fitness training.
 Successful completion of Field Training marks a turning point in your Air Force ROTC career.
 Field Training graduates return to the Detachment ready for an increased level of responsibility within the cadet wing structure.

 AS classes during the last two years of the program are three credit hours per week.
 During this time, our cadets focus on leadership and management training, communication skills, national defense policy and regional studies.
 Whether on scholarship or not, all members who enter the POC receive a monthly, non-taxable allowance.